 There are obvious pros and cons to curved TVs.
 And while we’ve covered a lot of cons so far, curved TVs aren’t a complete waste.
 If you are an army of one who likes to immerse yourself in your home theater, then yes, this could be right up your alley.
 But if you have plans to host the Super Bowl, a curved TV is not a wise investment.
 Instead, we would recommend a top-quality OLED TV like the one below.

-Even though curved TVs are hard to find, there are still a variety of new and used models available from Samsung and LG.
+Even though curved TVs are hard to find, there are still a variety of new and used models available from Samsung.
 And these televisions definitely have their proponents.
 The most popular curved TVs left on Amazon have very positive reviews, with customers applauding the incredible picture quality.
-That being said, because the last generation of curved TVs date back to 2016, newer TVs will have more advanced features.
+That being said, the best picture quality can now be found in OLED TVs, and some of the curved TVs for sale date back to 2017.

-If you want to experience the benefits of a curved TV before they disappear completely, then the best model available would be the Samsung UN65KS8500 Curved 65-Inch 4K Smart TV.
-A limited number of these TVs are still available on Amazon.
+If you want to experience the benefits of a curved TV before they disappear completely, then the best models available are from Samsung.
+We’ve written about a few of the models still available below.